massalabs/massa-docs/index.rst

   needed to compile and send smart-contracts to the Massa blockchain.
 - :ref:`Massa's decentralized web <decentralized-web>` will show you how Massa blockchain can be used to host decentralized websites.
+- :ref:`massa-web3 <web3-massa-web3>` is a collection of useful resources for the frontend development of your decentralized application.
 - :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.
 - :ref:`Local network generation <local-network-generation>` will get you through all the steps required to launch a local Massa network.